pivotal-cf/docs-pks/gpu.md

 * ESXi hosts running vSphere 7.0 Update 3 or later.
 Listed below are the builds for 7.0u3 which is the minimum required to support this.
   * [VMware vCenter Server 7.0 Update 3 | ISO Build 18700403](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-vcenter-server-703-release-notes.html).
   * [VMware ESXi 7.0 Update 3c | ISO Build 19193900](https://docs.vmware.com/en/VMware-vSphere/7.0/rn/vsphere-esxi-70u3c-release-notes.html).
-* Helm, the Kubernetes package manager.
-To install, see [Installing Helm](https://helm.sh/docs/intro/install/) in the Helm documentation.

 ## <a id="prep"></a> Prepare the Hardware

 To prepare GPU hardware for supporting TKGI clusters with CUDA:

-1. Plug a GPU card into each ESXi host.
+1. Plug the GPU cards into your ESXi hosts.
-  - To simplify management, VMware recommends grouping the hosts that have GPUs into the same cluster, so they run within a single availability zone (AZ).
+  - To simplify management, VMware recommends grouping the hosts that have GPUs into the same vSphere cluster, so they run within a single availability zone (AZ).

 1. Enable PCI passthrough and record the GPU IDs:
    1. In your vSphere Client, select the target ESXi host in the `GPU` cluster.